 Step-by-Step Guide: Diagnosing Motherboard Issues

-If you're still having problems, it's time to break out the multimeter.
-Check the power supply voltages to ensure they're within the specified ranges.
+If the problems persist, deploy the multimeter.
+Verify that the power supply voltages are within the specified tolerances.
 Then, check the continuity of the fuses on the motherboard.
-If a fuse is blown, it indicates a short circuit somewhere.
-Finding the source of the short can be tricky, but it's often a failing capacitor or a damaged IC.
+A blown fuse indicates the presence of a short circuit.
+Locating the source of the short can be challenging, but it often stems from a failing capacitor or a damaged Integrated Circuit (IC).

 | Step | Description | Tools Needed | Expected Outcome |